Allyn Wergin, R.D.N.

 Probiotics help create a balance in a healthy digestive system.
-When this balance breaks down either due to illness, a course of antibiotics, a diet lacking nutrient-dense food or the overgrowth of unfriendly bacteria, gastrointestinal problems can occur.
+Gastrointestinal problems can occur when this balance breaks down either due to illness, a course of antibiotics, a diet lacking nutrient-dense food or the overgrowth of unfriendly bacteria.

 Although more research is needed, there is evidence that probiotics may help:

-- Prevent and/or treat diarrhea caused by infections and antibiotics
+- Prevent or treat diarrhea caused by infections and antibiotics

 - Improve symptoms of irritable bowel syndrome